 If you notice your new, used, or leased vehicle is exhibiting a problem (and it’s covered under warranty), your first move is to get in contact with the manufacturer or dealer.
-They will direct you on the next steps for repairs from a certified facility.
+They will explain how vehicle recalls work and direct you on the next steps for repairs from a certified facility.

 Turn to the Experts